Build the perfect dining table with 2 leaves big enough for entertaining with these build plans.

 To make the table top with dimensional lumber, glue together (4) 2×8 boards and (2) 2×6 boards.

-Line up all the boards how you want them to be on the final table top.
+Line up all the boards according to the diagram in the build plans.
 Mark where your biscuits or pocket holes will be on every board.

 - If using biscuits: cut biscuit slots every 6-8″ along both sides of the center boards and just the outside of the middle boards.